-Fig. 5: The centerline profiles of the mean (top row) and r.m.s. (bottom row) axial and radial velocities for the I/B mode; blue line: LES/PDF simulations for Case I, green line: LES/PDF simulations for Case II, red symbols: experimental data [13].
-Artificial turbulence is imposed at the bottom nozzle exit plane for Case II but not for Case I. The hot product stream is on the LHS and the inert $N_2$ stream is on the RHS.
-The value of $U_b$ is 11.2 m/s.
+Fig. 4 The centerline profiles of the mean (top row) and r.m.s. (bottom row) axial and radial velocities for the I/I mode; blue line: small-domain LES/PDF simulation, green line: large-domain LES (Section 2.1), red symbols: experimental data [12].
+The value of U_b is 6.58 m/s

-z = -5 mm (i.e., $z = -z_e + 3$ mm) in Fig. 5 reaches twice the value of that on the inert $N_2$ stream side (i.e., $z = z_e$ ).
+There is no marked difference between the mean axial velocity profiles for the two cases and they match very well with the experimental data.
+The mean stagnation plane is at the mid-plane, as was intended by the suitable choice of the mean radial velocity profile at the bottom nozzle exit.
+The mean axial velocity on the hot combustion products stream side at z = -5 mm (i.e., $z = -z_e + 3$ mm) in Fig. 5 reaches twice the value of that on the inert N_2 stream side (i.e., $z = z_e$).

 The key difference between the two cases can be seen in the prediction of the r.m.s. axial velocity.
-In Case I, this quantity is considerably under-predicted at the mid-plane (by about 25%) and, as prescribed, drops to zero at the bottom nozzle exit plane.
+In Case I, this quantity is considerably under-predicted at the mid-plane (by about 25 %) and, as prescribed, drops to zero at the bottom nozzle exit plane.
 On the other hand, Case II better predicts the r.m.s. axial velocity at the mid-plane due to the prescribed non-zero value of this quantity at the bottom nozzle exit plane.
-It should be noted that both cases over-predict the r.m.s. radial velocity, especially near the mid-plane (by about 30% for Case I and 60% for Case II).
+It should be noted that both cases over-predict the r.m.s. radial velocity, especially near the mid-plane (by about 30 % for Case I and 60 % for Case II).
+Adding artificial turbulence has the same effect on the r.m.s. axial and radial velocities.
+It increases both quantities, making the axial component closer but the radial component further off from the experimental data.
 The maxima of r.m.s. axial and radial velocity components are reached on the hot product stream side, both in the simulations and experiments.